Adult peregrines have four main vocalizations — only four.

 - Are the peregrines at their nest site or somewhere else?
 Are there eggs or chicks in the nest?

 - What else is going on in the vicinity?

 Ee-chup is a peregrine-to-peregrine vocalization.
 Peregrines say “ee-chup” when they are looking at another peregrine.
 They say it softly to their mates during ledge displays and more loudly when a new peregrine shows up.
 The new peregrine may be an intruder or a potential mate.
-It takes a lot of practice, listening and watching from the ground, to be able to tell whether an ee-chup means “Hello, my love” or “I see you, Intruder!”
+It takes a lot of practice, listening and watching from the ground, to be able to tell whether an ee-chup means “Hello, my love” or something else.
 Unless you can see both peregrines having the conversation, don’t assume you know what ee-chup means.
-Here are two examples:
+Here are three examples:

 “Peregrine Falcon (Falco peregrinus)” xeno-canto by Paulo Belo.
 Genre: Falconidae.

 “Peregrine Falcon (Falco peregrinus)” xeno-canto by Romuald Mikusek.
 Genre: Falconidae.

 Chip call near/at the nest and sometimes while looking at the sky means “I see you, intruder.
 Go away.”
 The chip call sounds ‘sweet’ but is actually a warning.
 “I see you, intruder.
 This nest is mine.”